Export control of dual-use items

 Transfer of technology using electronic media (for example via e-mail or via the Internet) to a destination outside the EU is defined as export.
 Scientific publication as well as oral transmission of technology is also covered by the export control regulations.

-Export control may be relevant for KI:s researchers in, for example, international research projects where it is important that the esponsibility for possible export licenses are regulated in the agreements.
+Export control may be relevant for KI:s researchers in, for example, international research projects where it is important that the responsibility for possible export licenses are regulated in the agreements.
 Another example is when KI employees participate in international conferences.
+When assessing the risk on international partnerships, it is important to know whether PDA will be handled within the collaboration.

 Anyone who exports products and/or technology from the country is obliged to find out if these are classified as dual-use items.
 Even if a license is not required for transfer within the EU, there is an obligation to provide information if it concerns dual-use items.